ijsto/inextjs/README.md

 With Next.js, React pages are automatically rendered on both client and server side, without the hassle of setting up dependancies like webpack or babel and with automatic routing.

-This is a simple starter project that demonstrates how to use NextJS with custom layout and some modular styles via `<style jsx />` and `<style global jsx />` tags.
+This is a simple starter project that demonstrates how to use NextJS with custom layout and some modular and global styles via `<style jsx />` and `<style global jsx />` tags.

 ## Get Started (3 minutes)